dtczhl/PM-Server/README.md

 ## Notes

-* Tensorflow 1.13 is not supported.
-1.12.0 is working.
-Old Tensorflow versions might also not supported.
+* Tensorflow GPU Compatibility
+  * 1.13.0 &#x274C;
+  * 1.12.0 &#x2705;
+  * 1.11.0 &#x2705;
+  * 1.10.0 &#x2705;
+  * 1.5.0 &#x274C;
 * If you encounter unexpected errors such as "not enough shared memory", contact the administrator.
-Once you get a normal user account of the workstation (not Portainer account) from the administrator, you can then ssh into the workstation and use docker command options (e.g. `--shm-size`) not supported by Portatiner yet.
+Once you get a normal user account of the workstation (not Portainer account) from the administrator, you can then ssh into the workstation and use docker command options (e.g. `--shm-size`).
 The following command provides a Tensorflow code example, you can use it check whether your environment is good.

   ```
   docker run --runtime=nvidia -it --shm-size=256m --rm tensorflow/tensorflow:1.12.0-gpu-py3    python -c "import tensorflow as tf; tf.enable_eager_execution(); print(tf.reduce_sum(tf.random_normal([1000, 1000])))"